Transition means change—it signifies that there is something to leave behind and something to look forward to.

 40 Days, 3 Benefits of Transition

 Jesus used the time between His resurrection and ascension to prepare His followers for what was to come.
-This period contains a vital lesson for us about the value that God places on transition.
+And this period contains a vital message for us about the value that God places on transition!